 Use the Right Shampoo

-- Those with gray, silver, or platinum hair should use dark purple shampoo.
+- Those with highly porous gray, silver, or platinum hair should use light violet shampoos to avoid staining.

 Summary